How to Create a Stress-Free Home Office in 6 Easy Steps

 When I first started working from home, a lot of my friends and acquaintances couldn’t quite wrap their minds around the concept.

-Even if they did understand, they thought that my schedule was eminently flexible as to accommodate their social whims.
+Even if they did understand, they thought my schedule was flexible enough to accommodate their social whims.

 I obliged myself to the random coffee shop trips, drop-in visits, extended lunches, and piano-moving efforts, until I realized that I needed to set some boundaries.